eyonggu/eyonggu.github.io/_posts/2022-02-23-how-kprobe-trace-works.markdown

 tags: [kprobe, tracing]
 ---

 In previous article, we looked at how normal kprobe works.
-In this one, let's look at how the kprobe-based trace event works.
+Based on kprobe, it is possible to create dynamic trace event.
+In this one, let's look at ohow the kprobe-based trace event works.

 Compared to other kind trace events (TracePoint/function tracer), kprobe-based trace event has the advantages:
 - can probe anywhere (symbol + offset) and function return (kretprobe).